Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: The flute instability

 In general, the stability of a cylindrical twisted magnetic flux tube is analysed using perturbations of the form

-where $m$ and $k$ are the wavenumbers \rs{in the $\theta$ and $z$ directions, respectively}{in the azimuthal and axial directions, $\theta$ and $z$, respectively and $r$ is the radial coordinate in cylindrical polars}.
-The helical kink instability occurs for perturbations where $m=1, k\ne0$ and is the only instability of this form which is a body instability, that is it moves the entire body of the flux tube.
-Perturbations where $m>1$ are termed \rs{fluting}{flute} or interchange instabilities.
+where $\omega$ is the oscillation frequency in time $t$, $m$ and $k$ are the wavenumbers in the azimuthal and axial directions, $\theta$ and $z$, respectively and $r$ is the radial coordinate in cylindrical polars.
+The helical kink instability occurs for perturbations where $m=1, k\ne0$ and is the only instability of this form which is a body instability, i.e.{} it moves the entire body of the flux tube.
+Perturbations where $m>1$ are termed flute or interchange instabilities.

-When the magnetic field is sheared, as in a twisted magnetic flux tube, an interchange instability (such as the \rs{fluting}{flute} instability) is confined to a surface where the peaks and troughs follow the shear of the field.
-That is, the instability is confined to the surface where the perturbation wavevector $(0, m/r, k)$ is perpendicular to the direction of the field, \rs{}{known as the ``resonance surface''}. \rs{which in}{In} an axisymmetric twisted flux tube \rs{}{the resonance surface} is located at a radius $r$ given by
+When the magnetic field is sheared, as in a twisted magnetic flux tube, an interchange instability (such as the flute instability) is confined to a surface where the peaks and troughs follow the shear of the field.
+That is, the instability is confined to the surface where the perturbation wavevector $(0, m/r, k)$ is perpendicular to the direction of the field, known as the ``resonance surface''.
+In an axisymmetric twisted flux tube the resonance surface is located at a radius $r$ specified by

-The stability of an infinite cylindrical flux tube to perturbations of the form~\eqref{eq:kink_perturbation} is given by the classical \rs{}{Suydam's criterion \citep{suydamStabilityLinearPinch1958}}
+The stability of an infinite cylindrical flux tube to perturbations of the form~\eqref{eq:kink_perturbation} is given by the classical Suydam's criterion~\citep{suydamStabilityLinearPinch1958}